-Tyson Foods has a huge and growing collection of electronic documents that are used to run the food-processing giant's everyday operations.
-To increase productivity and make workflows run more smoothly, Tyson deployed KnowledgeLake enterprise content management (ECM) products that work with Microsoft SharePoint Server 2010.
+Tyson Foods has a huge and growing collection of electronic documents that are used to run the food-processing giant’s everyday operations.
+To increase productivity and make workflows run more smoothly, Tyson deployed KnowledgeLake enterprise content management (ECM) products that work with Microsoft SharePoint.
 The result is a faster, more reliable ECM system than what the company had in the past, allowing an international workforce to be more productive in their daily tasks.

 Tyson Foods is one of the world’s largest manufacturers of processed food products, including chicken, beef, and pork.
 The Arkansas-based Fortune 500 company has about 115,000 employees working out of more than 300 facilities worldwide.

 The Tyson Foods workforce includes approximately 15,000 information workers who deal with a huge and ever-growing repository of documents and data used to develop and market hundreds of products and process millions of transactions annually.
-Alot lot of the information they work with began as paper documents that were digitized and ported into Documentum, a document management system from EMC.
+A lot of the information they work with began as paper documents that were digitized and ported into Documentum, a document management system from EMC.
 Over the years, the Documentum platform began losing its value to Tyson Foods.

 “We were not happy with our Documentum system due to the amount of time and resources that were required to support it,” says Rebecca Wilson, Project Leader for the Productivity Management Group at Tyson Foods.
 “There was increasing management overhead, annual maintenance costs, and upgrade difficulties.
 We also had to develop custom code every time we needed to deliver the Documentum-based solution to a new group within the company, an activity that required the dedicated resources of a specialist, and we did not feel like we had a strong partnership with EMC.”